George S. Vascik Associate Professor of History and Humanities

 into the classroom and provide access to non-traditional,

 underprivileged students.
-Most recently, I have been begun to offer my
+I offer my

 teaching blogs for my Western